RESEARCH & PRACTICE

 The Mermaid Project

-Performance Art Project, Marta Jovanovic
+Performance Series, Marta Jovanovic

 The Mermaid, Siren or Rusalka is a mythological creature half woman/half fish, a curious symbol of beauty and femininity.
 The scope of THE MERMAID PROJECT in its various performative iterations is to dismantle that symbol in order to question the standards of female beauty, seduction patterns and concepts of fertility.